cam4ani/PhD-AnimalWelfare/Chapter0-GantnerCleaning/README.txt

 ------------------------------------------ Impact of cleaning on analysis 5_1Cleaning&RawdataComparison-createVariables.ipynb: clean the unprocessed records and extract variables from the cleaned data.
 Main output file: 'ML-method_daily_ALL_variables.csv'

-5_2Cleaning&RawdataComparison.ipynb: Using 'ML-method_daily_ALL_variables.csv', create visuals and compute measures to asess teh difference between unprocessed and cleaned dataset
+5_2Cleaning&RawdataComparison-EstimatedErrorRate.ipynb: Using 'ML-method_daily_ALL_variables.csv', create visuals and compute estimated error rate

+5_3Factors&estimatederror.ipynb: Estimated error rate association with environmental factors